mmoundraty/cse15l-lab-reports/lab3.md

 technical/911report/chapter-3.txt
 ~~~

 Explanation: By typing `grep -w "chapter-3" find-results.txt` the terminal outputs the line, words, and characters along with the path to the file that contains the full word "chapter-3".
 The file searched only has one line that has the full word "chapter-3".
+The grep -w command is useful since I would want to know the files that have part of a name that I searched for which was "chapter-3".

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/